fleschutz/PowerShell/Docs/speak-german.md

 ## speak-german.ps1 - Speaks text with a German text-to-speech voice

 This script speaks the given text with a German text-to-speech (TTS) voice.
+Requires that a German TTS voice is installed.

 ## Parameters
 ```powershell